benjoquilario/api.animehi/README.md

 - `CORS_ALLOWED_ORIGINS`: allowed origins, separated by commas and no spaces in between.
 - `VERCEL_DEPLOYMENT`: required for distinguishing Vercel deployment from other ones; set it to true or any other non-zero value.
 - `HOSTNAME`: set this to your api instance's hostname to enable rate limiting, don't have this value if you don't wish to rate limit.
-- `REDIS_CONN_URL`: this env is optional by default and can be set to utilize Redis caching functionality.
+- `UPSTASH_REDIS_URL`: this env is optional by default and can be set to utilize Redis caching functionality.
 It has to be a valid connection URL; otherwise, the Redis client can throw unexpected errors.
+- `UPSTASH_REDIS_TOKEN`: optional
 - `S_MAXAGE`: specifies the maximum amount of time (in seconds) a resource is considered fresh when served by a CDN cache.
 - `STALE_WHILE_REVALIDATE`: specifies the amount of time (in seconds) a resource is served stale while a new one is fetched.